elonganrochester/ADATscan/results/benjamini_hochberg/cele/README.txt

-Results for ADATscan for C elegans genes with Banjamini-Hochberg correction (FDR = 0.01)
+Results for ADATscan for C elegans genes with Benjamini-Hochberg correction (FDR = 0.01)